TigheBurnham/Pewlett-Hackard-Analysis/README.md

 - Based on the table above the silver tsunami is made up of 90,398 employees who can retire; therefore, the management team will need to be prepared to fill or consolidate these positions.

--It appears the "Staff" position is the largest role that needs to be filled at 32,452 upcoming vacancies.
+- It appears the "Staff" position is the largest role that needs to be filled at 32,452 upcoming vacancies.

--The "Assistant Engineering" department has the least number of employees eligible for retirement at 1,761.
+- The "Assistant Engineering" department has the least number of employees eligible for retirement at 1,761.

--There are 1,940 employees eligible for the mentorship program
+- There are 1,940 employees eligible for the mentorship program

 ## Summary: